 Gruss Music Center

-The Gruss Music Center features a Music Hall with acoustical treatments to accommodate the teaching, rehearsal, and performance of all genres of music.
-Its electronic music lab, underwritten by an anonymous donor, more than doubles the technology and seating of the previous space.
-The center also boasts a state-of-the-art recording room and four practice rooms, each with recording capabilities.
+The Gruss Music Center features a Music Hall designed to accommodate the teaching, rehearsal, and performance of all genres of music.
+The center also boasts a state-of-the-art recording studio space, in addition to four practice rooms, each doubling as recording booths connected to the sound recording studio, and an electronic music lab with computer and piano keyboard stations, providing access to software such as ProTools, Logic, and Finale.

 Crescent Center for Arts and Neuroscience (CCAN)